How BCBSRI is tackling the behavioral health crisis

 - Investing in community behavioral health organizations to increase access to care

-- Promoting full integration of behavioral healthcare into primary care to enable earlier identification and treatment of issues as well as easier and quicker access to services.
-Members across the country can consult with their primary care providers to find help in their area.
+- Promoting full integration of behavioral healthcare into primary care to enable earlier identification and treatment of issues as well as easier and quicker access to services

 - Working to reduce overall costs for employers by enhancing utilization of services